All Episodes

 games with that.
 It was a home game and guy

-crack blocked me and put his helmet my ribs, broke
+Crack blocked me and put his helmet my ribs, broke

+my bottom.
 I wouldn't let the doctor test him anymore.

 He used the tuning fork style as where he takes

-a tuning fork and he hits it vibrates and if
+a tuning fork and he hits it.

-you scream, it's broken.
-And he did the bottom two
+And he did the bottom two and I told you

-and I told you to do another one, doc, you're
+to do another one, dog, you're going to have broken

-going to have broken ribs, because I I could take
+ribs because I I could take it bore.

-Speaker 2 (30:09):
+Speaker 3 (30:09):

 There was another summer resting, and then his junior year